ohirose/spf/README.md

 ## Compilation:

-1. Install GCC-mp-6, OpenCV, OpenGL, and freeglut.
+1. Install XQuartz, GCC-mp-6, OpenCV, OpenGL, and freeglut.

 2. Type `make` in the `src` directory.
 If you failed the compilation, try this:
   - Replace `gcc-mp-6` with `gcc` in `src/tracker/main.c`, which disables the use of OpenMP.